Hlbleasdale/Leeds-Geog-5995/README.md

 * to initially place the sheep at a random starting point within the environment
 * to move the sheep depending on the output of a (pseudo-)random conditional statement
 * to make the sheep eat the environment and increase their food stores
+* to check whether the sheep have eaten enough and are full
 * to work out the distance (using pythagoras theorem) between nearby sheep and itself
 * to share food stores with nearby sheep within a given neighbourhood area (defined in the model)

 ### model.py
 The model.py file executes the Agent Based Model, the animation of the model, and displays this with a Graphical User Interface (GUI).
-It is also in the model.py program where the number of agents (sheep) can be altered, along with the number of iterations (times the sheep may move) and the boundary of the neighbourhood which affects how the agent (sheep) shares its food stores.
+In the model.py program, the number of agents (sheep) can be altered, along with the number of iterations (times the sheep may move) and the boundary of the neighbourhood which affects how the agent (sheep) shares its food stores.
+Also, model.py contains a stopping condition, where when all of the sheep have eaten enough and are full, the model stops.
+At this point, the IPython console should print **'Stopping condition - all of the sheep are full'**.

 For the model to run as a GUI, the graphics settings on the Spyder IPython console should to be set to Tkinter.
 To do this: go to Tools > Preferences >
 IPython Console > Graphics > Graphics Backend, and in the Backened dropdown list, the backend should be set to Tkinter.
 Then restart the console and